Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Moving Mesh Methods

 \section{Moving Mesh Methods}

 For this manuscript, our major application will be moving mesh methods, a type of adaptive mesh method that has found special usage in computational PDE techniques.
-Moving mesh methods require that the mapping be a diffeomorphism, which means that the Jacobian of the mapping $T$ satisfies $0<J(T)<\infty$ in the strong sense.
-This condition will prevent the mesh from tangling.
 The resulting computed mesh is then often used in high-resolution PDE computations, such as the Eady problem, which is a 2D vertical cross-section of an incompressible Bousinnesq fluid, which was treated in~\cite{budd1}.
 Fixing the number of grid points leads to simpler data structures (than some other adaptive mesh techniques) in the PDE solving step, as was stressed in the manuscripts~\cite{budd1, budd2, chacon}.

-In the Euclidean setup, the moving mesh problem setup requires the ``physical" target domain $\Omega_p \subset \mathbb{R}^d$ is where the PDE is posed with coordinates $y$, while the ``computational" input domain $\Omega_c \subset \mathbb{R}^d$ with coordinates $x$ is usually chosen to be a uniform rectangular grid (in Euclidean space).
-In non-Euclidean geometries, one would like to use any off-the-shelf mesh generator for the computational mesh.
-Then, one would like to find a diffeomorphic mapping from the off-the-shelf ``computational" mesh to the ``physical" mesh $T: \Omega_c \to \Omega_p$.
+In the Euclidean setup, the moving mesh problem setup requires the ``physical" target domain $\Omega_p \subset \mathbb{R}^d$, where the PDE is posed, while the ``computational" input domain $\Omega_c \subset \mathbb{R}^d$ is usually chosen to be a uniform rectangular grid (in Euclidean space).
+In non-Euclidean geometries, one would like to use any simple off-the-shelf mesh generator for the computational mesh.
+Then, one would like to find a diffeomorphic mapping $T: \Omega_c \rightarrow \Omega_p$.
 Typically, in applications, the local density of grid points in the physical domain $\Omega_p$ is determined by, for example, the time scales involved in the solution of a fluid mechanics PDE.
 For example, in an evolving front or shock, it is desirable for the density of points in $\Omega_p$ to be greater than in the relatively unchanging parts of the solution, as in meteorological applications where it is desirable to have high resolution in areas of high precipitation~\cite{budd2}.
 This process could be done iteratively to get a very accurate solution of the PDE, by solving the shock on more and more resolved grids as one iterates.
-The way this is done is by feeding the information from the PDE into a scalar monitor function $\mathcal{M}(y,t) > 0$ and then solving
+The way this is done is by feeding the information from the PDE (desired density) into a scalar monitor function $\mathcal{M}(y,t) > 0$ and then solving the change of variables formula: